sourmash-bio/sourmash/doc/command-line.md

 All of these save formats can be loaded by sourmash commands.

-**We strongly suggest using .zip files to store signatures: they are fast, small, and fully supported by all the sourmash commands.**
+**We strongly suggest using .zip files to store signatures: they are fast, small, and fully supported by all the sourmash commands and API.**

 Note that when outputting large collections of signatures, some save formats require holding all the sketches in memory until they can be